nvim-neo-tree/example-source/README.md

 Alternatively, if it's not beneficial to lazy load these stats and you want to provide them premptively, you can just add them to each item that you send to `showNodes` as a property called `stat`.
 If you do this, there is no need to register a provider.

-You cluld technically mix and match these strategies.
+You could technically mix and match these strategies.
 Each node should have either a `stat` or a `stat_provider` property.